hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ## Feature changes that impact your development flow

-If you're using VS Code Teams Toolkit, there're some changes to existing features you should be aware of:
+There're some changes to existing features you should be aware of:

 ### Environment management